scriptjunkie/puttykeys/README.rst

 puttykeys
 =========

 A module to convert SSH keys from the Putty format to the OpenSSH format.
+Supports RSA and ED25519 keys.
 Implements one method, ``ppkraw_to_openssh(ppk_text_contents[, password])`` which decodes the supplied putty key if a password is provided, converts to OpenSSH format and returns it as a string.
 The returned output string is not encrypted or password protected.